realAhmedRoach/RocketWarfare/README.md

 From UFOs, enemy ships, and more... *This is Rocket Warfare*.

 This game is made using JavaFX.
 I'm trying not to use any external libraries, and to make it completely from scratch.
 The first test version will be released at least 6 months from now.
-Hopefully, this game will be an MMORTS when it is finished.
+Hopefully, this game turn out to be an MMORTS.

 Here are the [graphics](res/images/spritesheet.png).